Who benefits from Restorative Justice?

 The service is free of charge, completely confidential and impartial.
-If a victim or offender is being supported by a CJS agency or partner we will update that organisation about the outcomes of RJ activities.
+If a victim or offender is being supported by a CJS agency or partner we will update that organisation about the outcomes of Restorative Justice activities.

 Will it impact on any sentence?

 That is for the sentencer alone to decide.
 It is not the purpose of Restorative Justice to influence sentencing decisions.
 That is made clear to both victim and offender at the start.

 How do I find out more or make a referral?